Sceptre/sceptre-cdk-handler/README.md

 **Why wouldn't you want to use the CDK Boostrap stack if it provides "everything you'd need"?**
 A CDK bootstrap stack has a lot of resources, defined all together in a single stack.
 It's auto-generated via CDK.
-As such, it has a lot of resources you probably might not actually need, depending on the sort of resources you have in your stack.
+As such, it has a lot of resources you might not actually need, depending on the sort of resources you have in your stack.
 For example, if you aren't actually building and pushing images to ECR, creating a new ECR repository (which is in every CDK bootstrap stack) isn't necessary.